CsClown/BitcoinBridge/README.md

 ## Wireframes

 The wireframes for Bitcoin Bridge were produced in [Figma](https://figma.com).
 There are frames for a full width display and a small mobile device.
-The final site varies from the wireframes due to developments that occured during the creation process.
+The final site varies from the wireframes due to developments that occurred during the creation process.

 ![Desktop wireframe image](assets/readme-images/BBwireframedDesktop.png)